mimimi64/Transcription-Model/README.md

 Pipeline to Pipeline transcription model built off of the WhisperX library with Pyannote.
 Comes with Word Alignment, and Speaker Diarization (identifying who said what).

 Features:
-Processing: Uses a checkpoint system to save progress after each stage (Transcribe → Align → Diarize), so you dont too much work if there are issues (you can change the checkpoint value, and batch number)
+Processing: Uses a checkpoint system to save progress after each stage (Transcribe → Align → Diarize), so you dont lose too much work if there are issues, like with your device or the environment (you can change the checkpoint value, and batch number).

 Workflow: Creates and manages project folders for audio inputs, checkpoints, and final transcripts.